-New Mexico Highlands University’s Department of Exercise and Sport Sciences provides undergraduate students with a broad understanding of liberal arts and sciences as it pertains to health, physical education, exercise science, athletic training, and recreation and sport management.
-We concentrate on a full spectrum of human potential, from young to old, fit to unfit, recreational to higher athletics, healthy to diseased, and able-bodied to disabled.
-Our programs are related to the study of exercise physiology, health, teaching, athletic injuries, recreation, sport administration, and coaching.
+The mission of the Department of Exercise and Sport Sciences is to improve the quality of life related to the many aspects of human movement.
+We concentrate on a full spectrum of human potential, from young to old, fit to unfit, recreational to higher athletic, healthy to diseased, and able-bodied to disabled.
+Our programs are related to the study of exercise physiology, health, teaching, athletic injuries, recreation, sports administration, and coaching.

 Resources and Facilities

-The ESS faculty offer courses for the community as well as university personnel.
-The New Mexico Highlands University Wellness Program provides a variety of health promotion activities, including classes, consultations, seminars, and workshops.
+The department offers courses for the community as well as for university personnel.
+The New Mexico Highlands University Wellness Program (HU-Wellness) provides a variety of health promotion activities including classes, consultations, seminars and workshops.
 Fitness and health assessments with consultation and exercise prescriptions are available to employees, students, and community members.
 The Cardiovascular Health Enhancement and Exercise Rehabilitation (CHEER) Program provides supervised exercise classes for patients with heart disease.

-The Department of ESS cooperates with other academic areas within the university by providing opportunities for students to take a variety of academic classes.
-There are numerous activity classes for students, faculty, and community members to take, such as: skiing, swimming, golf, fitness activity, racquetball, step aerobics, weightlifting, and dance.
-As part of their core requirements, students from across the university have an opportunity to take at least two physical education courses or the Fit for Life course.
-The Fit for Life course is a pre-requisite for all ESS majors.
+In addition, the ESS department cooperates with other academic areas within the university by providing opportunities for students to take a variety of academic classes.
+There are numerous activity classes for students, faculty, and community members to take, such as skiing, swimming, golf, fitness activity, racquetball, and weight lifting.
+As part of their core requirements, students have an opportunity to take at least two physical education courses or the Fit for Life class (wellness course).
+The Fit for Life course is a prerequisite for all ESS majors.

-The career choices for students receiving a major in the sport sciences are numerous: activity director/instructor, athletic trainer, personal fitness trainer, cardiac rehabilitation specialist, community health consultant, corporate wellness director, employee wellness consultant, health promotion and wellness leader/director, exercise laboratory technician, physical education teacher, health education teacher, recreation director, senior citizen recreation director, athletic director, public relations professionals, marketing manager, therapeutic recreation specialist, travel and tourism director, and many more.
+The career choices for students receiving a major in the ESS are numerous: activity director/instructor, aquatic manager, adapted physical education instructor, athletic director, athletic trainer, personal fitness trainer, cardiac rehabilitation specialist, community health consultant, corporate wellness director, employee wellness consultant, health promotion and wellness leader/director, exercise laboratory technician, physical education teacher, health education teacher, recreation director, senior citizen recreation director, therapeutic recreation specialist, travel and tourism director, and many more.

 This major is under the College of Arts and Sciences